wnuki/fibonacci/README.md

 # Fibonacci app

 ## General info
-This application allows to count Fibonacci number with three methods (recurensive, iterative and the fas one) and compare theirs calculation times.
+This application allows to count Fibonacci number with three methods (recurensive, iterative and the fast/matrix one) and compare theirs calculation times.

 ## Technologies
 1. Java 8